Trentonom0r3/After-Diffusion/README.md

 1. If you update hash to ensure Controlnet use, double check your `webui-user.bat` file.
    - Make sure command-line arguments include `--api`

+### Python Requirements
+To install the required packages, you have two options:

+Option 1: Running the Extension
+You can run the extension, which should automatically install the necessary dependencies for you.

+Option 2: Manual Installation
+Alternatively, you can manually install the required packages using the following pip command:

+    pip install opencv-python requests flask

 ## Usage

 To use the After-Diffusion CEP extension, follow these steps: